 - Business owner “pain points” and corresponding solutions

 If you can create these on your own, that’s good.
 If you don’t have the time or ability, you can share the content that other organizations create and post on their social media pages.
 To do this simply and effectively, use the “share” buttons provided on the website or posts.
-Sites, such as Intuit’s Tax Pro Center or Accountants Blog, the AICPA, and Accounting Today, are good places to start.
+Sites, such as Intuit’s Tax Pro Center or Firm of the Future Blog, the AICPA, and Accounting Today, are good places to start.
 These sites actively post to their social media sites.
 Just be sure to add your take on the issue or comment on the post; don’t just share it without context.
 You’ll want to tell your readers why you think it’s important.

 Step 2: Research.
 Next, identify where your clients and prospects are in the digital world, keeping in mind the relevance of your content.
 Is your targeted audience on LinkedIn, Twitter and/or Facebook?
 Search for them and connect.
 Depending on where they are, you may adjust your approach, which shouldn’t be a one-size-fits-all scenario.